Event Spectroscopy: Event-based Multispectral and Depth Sensing using Structured Light: Related Works

 Multiplexing techniques such as Fourier Transform Spectroscopy\cite{descour1996throughput} and Computed Tomography Multi-Spectral-Imaging\cite{Mooney1995} allow for the reconstruction of multiple wavelengths from fewer images than the number of wavelengths at the expense of some artifacts.

 Classic snapshot methods make use of multiple sensors in the form of Bayer Pattern filter layouts, beam-splitters, or simply by using multiple full camera sensors.

 Recent developments in compressive sensing like CASSI \cite{Gehm2007} use a two-dimensional patterned grating to reconstruct all images of all wavelengths in a single shot.
-While the computational complexity required to decode the image presents a major bottleneck, improvements have made this method viable for high-resolution imaging in both spatial and spectral dimensions \cite{Gehm2007, Zhang2011, Wang17PAMI}.
+While the computational complexity required to decode the image presents a major bottleneck, improvements have made this method viable for high-resolution imaging in both spatial and spectral dimensions \cite{Wang17PAMI}.

-In this work, we employ an inverse variant of a turned filter.
+In this work, we employ an inverse variant of a tuned filter.
 Instead of filtering the light entering the imaging sensor, we illuminate the scene with light of a specific wavelength band, and measure the resulting change in reflected light off the scene with respect to ambient illumination.
+While this active approach requires more power and additional components compared to passive alternatives such as color filter arrays or learned methods, it enables simultaneous capture of both high fidelity spectral and depth information, and is more robust in variable and low-light conditions.
+Particularly for UAV applications, having an integrated system capable of providing depth, multispectral and RGB sensing as opposed to separate devices for each, compensates the increased power consumption of the active approach when considering payload restrictions.